Menu

 Our Vision of Science

-At Longmoor, the children are taught Science as part of our challenge curriculum, through a range of topics which are designed to stimulate a love of learning and develop independent learning skills through book-based units of work.
+At Longmoor, the children are taught Science as part of our challenge curriculum, through a range of topics which are designed to stimulate a love of learning and develop independent learning skills.
+Book-based units of work are also linked into some topics.
 This ensures that standards in writing are being improved by using exciting literature through science.
 The units ensure that there is a huge focus on working scientifically as well as dealing with the specific science knowledge for a particular year group.

 The units help teachers to improve pupils' writing through science but still hold on to the statutory requirement for science and ensures that pupils' grammar, punctuation and vocabulary is being challenged.